-- E3.1R The general entrance requirements constitute the minimum entry requirements for entry to an award of the University.
-Particular awards may require specific levels of attainment in specific subject areas which are above these minima - E3.2R English language requirements: a recognised English language qualification is normally required for entry to all awards.
+- E3.1R The general entrance requirements constitute the minimum entry requirements for entry to the first point of an award of the University.
+Particular awards may require specific levels of attainment in specific subject areas which are above these minima. - E3.2R English language requirements: an English language qualification recognised by UWE is normally required for entry to all awards.
 If the applicant's first language is not English, tests such as the British Council's International English Language Test (IELTS) are acceptable.
-All applicants must achieve a minimum grade of 6.0; applicants for graduate entry awards, postgraduate certificates, postgraduate diplomas, masters and doctorate awards must achieve a minimum grade of 6.5 - E3.3R The minimum level of attainment required for entry to the start of a foundation degree, the start of a foundation route or routes leading to the award of a Higher National Diploma is: - a at least 40 UCAS tariff points in one subject at Advanced General Certificate of Education (AGCE) or Advanced Vocational Certificate of Education (AVCE) or BTEC National Award (NA) supported by three subjects at General Certificate of secondary Education (GCSE) at grade C or above; or - b a BTEC National Certificate of National Diploma; or - c National Vocational Qualifications or Scottish Vocational Qualifications Level III in the number of subjects specified in the regulations for the award; or - d a Quality Assurance Agency (QAA) recognised Access certificate awarded by an Authorised Validating Agency; or - e such other European and international qualifications and/or experience which the University considers equivalent to the above; or - f such other qualifications as may be recognised as equivalent by the Academic Board - E3.4R The minimum level of attainment required for entry to undergraduate certificates, diplomas, first degrees (degree and degree with honours) is: - a at least 40 UCAS tariff points in each of two subjects at Advanced General Certificate of Education (AGCE) or Advanced Vocational Certificate of Education (AVCE) or BTEC National Award (NA) supported by three subjects at General Certificate of Secondary Education (GCSE) at grade C or above; or - b at least 40 UCAS tariff points in each of three subjects at AGCE or AVCE supported by one subject at GCSE at grade C or above; or
+All applicants must achieve a minimum grade of 6.0; applicants for graduate entry awards, postgraduate certificates, postgraduate diplomas, masters and doctorate awards must achieve a minimum grade of 6.5. - E3.3R The minimum level of attainment required for entry to the start of a foundation degree, a foundation year or a Higher National Diploma/Certificate for students studying national qualifications in England, Northern Ireland, Scotland and Wales is:

+Three subjects in General Certificate of Secondary Education (GCSE) at grade C or above or, in Intermediate 2 at credit level Standard Grade; supported by the award of a general or vocational qualification at level 3 in the Qualifications Curriculum Authority (QCA) or level 6 or 7 in the Scottish Qualifications Authority, national qualifications frameworks such as:

+- Advanced General Certificate of Education (AGCE), or - Diploma, or - Scottish Higher or Advanced Higher, or - Welsh Baccalaureate (WBQ), or - BTEC National Award (NA), National Certificate or National Diploma, SQA National Certificate, or - Quality Assurance Agency (QAA) recognised Access Diploma awarded by an Authorised Validating Agency, or - Scottish Wider Access Programme, or - National Vocational Qualifications or Scottish Vocational Qualifications where 70% of the content is studied at level 3 or 6.

+E3.4R The minimum level of attainment required for entry to the start of an undergraduate certificate, diploma or first degree (degree and degree with honours) for students studying national qualifications in England, Northern Ireland, Scotland and Wales is:

+Three subjects, in General Certificate of Secondary Education (GSCE) at grade C or above or, in Intermediate 2 at credit level Standard Grade; supported by the award of a general or vocational qualification at level 3 in the Qualifications Curriculum Authority (QCA) or level 6 or 7 in the Scottish Qualifications Authority, national qualifications frameworks such as :